Ways to experience Indigenous culture across Ontario

 Mother and daughter owners Paula and Jayde proudly showcase their Ojibwe heritage in the name of their cafe, which means “welcome” in the Ojibwe language.
 Located in Ottawa’s Lansdowne Park, stop by for a cup of coffee and delicious food.

-The cafe also sells Indigenous products and hosts events featuring local Indigenous talent and Indigenous art workshops such as beading and learning to make moccasins.
+The cafe also sells Indigenous products and hosts events featuring local Indigenous talent and art workshops such as beading and learning to make moccasins.

 Location: 106–900 Exhibition Way, Ottawa